 - The court will measure each parent’s ability to make their child’s welfare and looking after their best interests as a top priority.

 - Each parent will be judged on how well they are willing to support a relationship between their children and their former spouse.

 - The court will measure each parent’s level of competency in raising their children prior to the divorce.

 - The court will take into consideration where each parent lives.

 - If the child is mature enough to make their own decision, the court will consider their preference.

 - Any history of child abuse or domestic violence

 The Basics of Child Custody in Salt Lake City

 Because each client is different, the legal team at The Ault Firm P.C. will closely examine your situation to determine your best legal options.
 There are two general types of child custody cases in Utah–legal child custody and physical child custody.
-Legal custody involves the parent’s right to participate in the decision making process of the child’s upbringing, education and medical care.
-It is in the best interest for everyone involved to avoid a bitter child custody battle.
+Legal custody involves the parent’s right to participate in the decision-making process of the child’s upbringing, education and medical care.
+It is in the best interest of everyone involved to avoid a bitter child custody battle.
 Avoid making any disparaging comments about your spouse, particularly in front of the children.
 Each parent needs to willingly contact their former spouse to make decisions about their child’s medical issues and education.
 Physical custody is a broad term that describes where the child will live.
 There are several different arrangements and options that can be used, depending on what the court believes is in the best interest of the children.